infabo/dataviewer/Documentation/Changelog/Index.rst

 - [BUGFIX] Sorting when cache is enabled
 - [BUGFIX] Cache Identifier was not create correctly with sorting
 - [TASK] Fallback for missing date.timezone setting in server configuration for date fields
+- [BUGFIX] No more errors when no template paths were found during login
+- [TASK] Rewriting uploadFolder values with correct structure

 **1.7.4**